-For private companies, Irish company law does not restrict the same person from acting as both chairman and chief executive officer (CEO) (or as managing director, which is the equivalent role referred to in the Table A Model Articles).
+For private companies, Irish company law does not restrict the same person from acting as both chairman and chief executive officer (CEO) (or as managing director, which is the equivalent role referred to in the Act).

 For listed companies, the Code recommends that the chairman and CEO should be separate individuals.

+The first directors of a company are determined by the subscribers to the constitution (that is, the members) on incorporation.
+The Act contains default provisions in relation to the subsequent appointment of directors, which may be modified or disapplied in the constitution.
+Typically, the constitution allows for the appointment of directors by board resolution.
 For listed companies, the Code recommends that there should be a formal, rigorous and transparent procedure for the appointment of new directors.
-It recommends the establishment of a nomination committee to lead the appointment process, a majority of whom should be independent non-executive directors.
+It recommends the establishment of a nomination committee to lead the appointment process, of which a majority of the members should be independent non-executive directors.

-Shareholders can remove directors using a specific statutory procedure set out in section 182 of the Companies Acts, which requires compliance with specific formalities, including observance of an extended notice period.
+Shareholders can remove directors using a statutory procedure set out in the Act, which requires compliance with specific formalities, including observance of an extended notice period.

-Additionally, if a director of a company is also an employee of the company, his contract of employment may provide that if he ceases to be an employee of the company he will also be deemed to resign as a director with immediate effect.
+Additionally, if a director of a company is also an employee of the company, that director's contract of employment may provide that if the director ceases to be an employee of the company, the director will also be deemed to resign as a director with immediate effect.

-Where a director is involuntarily removed, this is without prejudice to any claim he may have against the company for compensation for termination of his position under his employment contract.
+Where a director is involuntarily removed, this is without prejudice to any claim that the director may have against the company for compensation for termination of his/her position under the employment contract.

-Unless provided for in the articles, there are no restrictions on the term of appointment of a director of a private company.
+Contracts of employment of directors with a term exceeding five years are subject to shareholder approval.
+The constitution can contain restrictions on the term of appointment of a director of a private company.

 For listed companies, the Code recommends that contract and notice periods should not be longer than one year.